Data Tables in LWC (Lightning Web Components)

 </lightning-datatable>

-This is how columns will be sourced to the tag in template file from the web components js file.
+This is how columns will be sourced to the tag in the template file from the web components js file.

 const columns = [